synthbe/ProjectileMotion/README.md

 Basically, the intention is to use machine learning models to help to predict the results a task of a physic experiment...

-## Todo
-* Complet the README
-* Make a pipeline for each algorithm
-* Collect more data
-* Generate synthetic data
-* API automation to read the data
-* Deploy the models

 ## Execution
 To execute a model, from the root project, run: